chenhcs/GIANT/README.md

 The software is an implementation of the method GIANT, jointly developed by Hao Chen, Nam D. Nguyen, Matthew Ruffalo, and Ziv Bar-Joseph from the [System Biology Group @ Carnegie Mellon University](http://sb.cs.cmu.edu/).

 ## Contact
-Contact us if you have any questions:
+Contact us if you have any questions:</br>
 Hao Chen: hchen4 at andrew.cmu.edu</br>
 Ziv Bar-Joseph: zivbj at andrew.cmu.edu</br>